-Burgers and milkshakes from Black Tap
+Burgers and milkshakes from Black Tap Singapore

 It has been more than five months since we last heard news about the opening of Black Tap in Singapore.
 A die-hard fan of decadent cheesy burgers, I first read the news with excitement and then felt the disappointment set in when they did not confirm an opening date.
-After months of eager anticipation and stalking their IG page, the famous New York cheeseburger finally arrived at MBS and I wasn’t going to lose out on being one of the first few to check them out!
+After months of eager anticipation and stalking their IG page, the famous New York cheeseburger finally arrived at Marina Bay Sands (MBS) and I wasn’t going to lose out on being one of the first few to check them out!

 Food at Black Tap